2025-03-21

 You have become a Swedish citizen and now you want to apply for citizenship for your child under the age of 18.
-The information on this page also applies to you who are a Swedish citizen and adopt a child who has turned 12 years old.

-It is the guardian who is a Swedish citizen who must make the application.
+It is the parent/legal guardian who is a Swedish citizen who must make the application.
 If the child has more than one parent/legal guardian, all their parents/legal guardians must approve the application.

 Children who have reached the age of 12 must consent to become a Swedish citizen by signing the notification.